 Step 3: Adding Rub to the Brisket

 Next, adding a rub to it is another worth considering factor, and by this natural flavors of the Brisket increase with the dry rub.
 Plus, this rub helps the Brisket to become a crunchy bark.

 It’s necessary to preheat the smoker before adding Brisket to it.
 It would be best to make possible that the temperature stabilized at 225°F; it will give you hundred percent juicy results.

-Don’t forget to check out our guide: Best Electric Smokers in 2021
+Don’t forget to check out our guide: Best Electric Smokers

 Step 5: Get the Brisket in the Smoker

 For getting it in the smoker, apply the following procedure:

 First, bring it to room temperature, and this may take an hour.
 Please place it in a position that the fat cap of the meat remains up, as the melting cap will keep the moistening in the flesh.
 Then move on and set a pan filled with cider, water, or any juice in the smoker.

 It will keep the chamber moisture, so on firing, meats don’t dry.
 Besides, this lets the smoke penetrate the flesh.
 Once you closed the lid after completing the process, sit back and let the smoker work magically.